kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/8818-in-place-only/README.md

 - Guarantee that all updates will eventually succeed (node capacity constraints may prevent this)
 - Provide mechanisms to automatically increase node capacity to accommodate updates
 - Change the behavior of existing update modes (Off, Recreate, InPlaceOrRecreate)
+- Eliminate all possible disruption scenarios (see Risk Mitigation for details on memory limit downsizing risks)

 ## Proposal